 Part II: Revenue Per Square Foot

-And rent is paid on every square foot — whether a guest ever sees it or not.
+Rent is paid on every square foot whether a guest ever sees it or not.

 The Governing Metric

-In a mid-to-high U.S. metro market, restaurant-capable space commonly leases between $50 and $90 per square foot annually, depending on visibility, traffic, and condition.
-For modeling purposes, we will use $60 per square foot per year as base rent.
+In many mid-to-high-cost American metro markets, restaurant-capable space commonly leases between $50 and $90 per square foot annually, depending on visibility, traffic, and condition.
+For modeling purposes we will assume $60 per square foot per year as base rent.
+The precise number matters less than the discipline it introduces.

 In comparable markets, full-service restaurants frequently generate between $800 and $1,200 per square foot annually.
-Below $800, survival becomes fragile unless labor is unusually lean or ownership is quietly subsidizing the model.
-Above $1,200, execution must be consistent and demand must be dependable.
+When revenue density falls below roughly $800 per square foot, survival becomes fragile unless labor is unusually lean or ownership quietly subsidizes the model.
+Above $1,200 per square foot, the operation must execute consistently and the market must deliver dependable demand.
+These figures are not aspirational targets.
+They describe structural boundaries within which the business must operate.

-With that in mind, we examine two footprints.
+With that framework in mind, we can examine two possible footprints.

 At $60 per square foot, annual base rent equals $72,000.